VaeterchenFrost/GPUSAT/README.md

 A #SAT solver based on dynamic programming running on the GPU.

-Giving a filename to --visufile \<visufile\>, a json-object for [td-visu](https://github.com/VaeterchenFrost/gpusat-VISU/blob/master/JsonAPI_v1.1.md) for the run gets written for further use.
+Giving a filename to --visufile \<visufile\>, a json-object specified by [td-visu 1.1](https://github.com/VaeterchenFrost/gpusat-VISU/blob/master/JsonAPI_v1.1.md) from the run gets compiled for further visualization.

 ## Dependencies